Links on Android Authority may earn us a commission. Learn more.

 Cloud storage encryption

-Storing photos, videos, and documents on the cloud is more common than ever nowadays.
+Storing photos, videos, and documents on the cloud is more common than ever.
 This necessitates the use of encryption to protect sensitive files.
 Many cloud storage providers offer some form of it.

 There are three types of data cloud providers have to deal with: data-at-rest, data-in-transit, and data-in-use.
 Their names are pretty self-explanatory.
 The first is data that is stored and not currently in use.
 Data-in-transit is information sent to one or multiple parties, while data-in-use is often utilized by applications, which makes it difficult to encrypt.

-Whether any of this data is encrypted, however, depends on your provider.
-Some may offer both data-at-rest and data-in-transit encryption, while others may only encrypt data that is deemed sensitive.
+However, whether any of this data is encrypted depends on your provider.
+Some may offer both data-at-rest and data-in-transit encryption, while others may only encrypt sensitive data.
 The types of encryption also vary from provider to provider.
 Unfortunately, E2EE is still not very common in the cloud space.

 Not many cloud storage services offer end-to-end encryption.

 Nevertheless, most popular services provide TSL/SSL encryption for data-in-transit and some form of encryption for data-at-rest files.
 Some like Dropbox, for example, also offer end-to-end encryption tools like Boxcryptor.
-They can encrypt your files locally before they are uploaded to the cloud.
+They can encrypt your files locally before uploading them to the cloud.

 If you want to take your protection to the next level, you might want to protect files saved on your PC too.
 This is where disk encryption comes in.
 It allows you to encrypt your hard drive, thereby securing everything stored on it.

-There are a couple of ways you can go about disk encryption: using software or hardware.
+There are a couple of ways to go about disk encryption: using software or hardware.
 With the latter, you’d need a self-encrypting drive.
 It encrypts and decrypts data automatically, making it one of the easiest and most worry-free ways to keep your files secure.
 Various manufacturers, including Samsung, Seagate, Toshiba, and others offer self-encrypting drives (both SSDs and HDDs).
 However, they usually command high prices.

 If you want to save some money, you can use software to encrypt your existing drive.
-There are many solutions to choose from, but there are a couple of things you need to know first.
+There are many solutions to choose from, but you need to know a couple of things first.
 Disk encryption software typically uses real-time encryption, also known as on-the-fly-encryption (OTFE).
 This means that data is encrypted and decrypted as it is loaded and saved.
 Depending on the software you use, this might result in slower performance.
 Nevertheless, it might be worth it for those that place security first.
 Software like BitLocker, for example, uses the AES encryption algorithm with 128 or 256-bit keys, making it a great choice for those that value security and privacy.

 Why encryption matters

 You have nothing to fear if you have nothing to hide, right?
-Well, that’s certainly what a lot of people think, but data is big business nowadays.
+Well, that’s certainly what many people think, but data is big business nowadays.
 Even if you don’t mind someone knowing about your browsing or shopping habits, you don’t want to have credit card information or private photos stolen.
 This is why encryption matters.
 Here are its main benefits:

-- Privacy – Some conversations, be they personal or work-related, should be kept from prying eyes.
-The same can apply to photos, videos, documents, etc. If you want to keep these to yourself and intended recipients only, encryption is an essential tool.
+- Privacy — Some conversations, be they personal or work-related, should stay safe from prying eyes.
+The same can apply to photos, videos, documents, etc. Encryption is an essential tool if you want to keep these to yourself and intended recipients only.

-- Security – Because of the current pandemic situation, we are forced to do many things that require inputting sensitive information online.
+- Security — Because of the current pandemic, we have to do many things that require inputting sensitive information online.
 No one wants to have their credit card information or identity stolen while shopping or submitting tax documents.

 Of course, encryption cannot protect you from 100% of attacks.
-It has flaws and limitations which can be exploited, but you are much more exposed to sleuthing and data harvesting without it.
+It has flaws and limitations, but you will be at a higher risk of exposing yourself to sleuthing and data harvesting without it.